kaileywaal/watch-party/README.md

 You can view this application live [here](https://watch-party-96bl.onrender.com)

 (I'm aware that its not even remotely close to being even remotely cute.
 It's an MVP!!
-[Here's an eyeball palette cleanser](https://kaileywaal.com/) if you need it.)

 ## What it does